Information Systems Studies

 The goal of the Information Systems Studies concentration is to prepare individuals for positions that use information technology to develop computer-based systems that support organizations.
-These positions involve the use of information technology to acquire, organize and communicate data, coordinate processes, and make decisions.
+These positions involve the use of information technology to acquire, organize and communicate data; coordinate processes; and make decisions.
 Our graduates will be broadly educated and able to address business, technical, societal and ethical dimensions of information systems and should have an awareness of the importance of professional and personal integrity, cultural awareness and ethical behavior in their careers.
-This concentration requires a minimum of 36 credits.

-Notes: Only grades of C of higher may be included in the concentration.
-A maximum of 6 credits obtained from any certification, as approved by Charter Oak State College, may be used in the concentration.
-The 15 upper-division credits in a computer-related concentration, including the individualized studies concentration, must be less than seven (7) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
+The 15 upper-division credits in a computer-related concentration, including the individualized studies concentration, must be less than ten (10) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
 However, older courses may be used as free electives in the overall degree program.

 - collect, analyze and interpret information which includes: